Breadcrumbs

 If you have never auditioned before, here is what to expect.
 You will arrive at the college and enter the lobby in front of the theater.
 There will be a table where you will sign in and fill out a couple of forms.
 Once that is completed, you will wait until your name is called.

 Someone will walk you into the theater and introduce you to the audition committee (be prepared for a little small talk).
 You will head to the piano, which is on stage, and give the pianist your music.
-Tell the pianist where you want to start and what tempo you would like the song played (we recommend quietly singing it in their ear).
+Once you are ready, let the audition committee know, and they will start the track for you.
 You will then head center stage and sing your song excerpt.
 You will next be asked to sing a scale with the piano to see your vocal range.

 How to Prepare for the Audition:

-- When doing your read, be the character.
+• When you sing your song, be the character.
 Make choices.

 We understand that cast members have families, jobs, school, and are also involved in other activities, so we try to be flexible.
 If you must miss a rehearsal for something important, we ask that you communicate that to the stage manager in advance.
 However, please be sure that you can attend most rehearsals so that the cast has time to work together.